RavenCutie21/Voice-Changer-Settings/README.md

 # Virtual Cables

-[VAC (Virtual-Audio-Cable by Muzychenko)](https://software.muzychenko.net/freeware/vac470lite.zip) - this virtual cable is called Line 1 on In/Output
+Recommended: [VAC (Virtual-Audio-Cable by Muzychenko)](https://software.muzychenko.net/freeware/vac470lite.zip) - this virtual cable is called Line 1 on In/Output

 [Voicemeeter](https://vb-audio.com/Cable/) - this virtual cable is the voicemeeter one, Input is called VB Cable Output, while output is reveresed.